Container Block

 Keyframes are GSAP animations, and you can use the GSAP syntax to configure them.
 See the GSAP Keyframe documentation for more details on how to use GSAP animations.

-Viewport Block
+Scene Block

-Viewport block can only be nested directly in the container block.
+Scene block can only be nested directly in the container block.
 It has two variations

-1. Sticky Viewport Block
+1. Sticky Scene Block

-Content placed inside sticky viewport block will behave in a similar way as CSS position:sticky , if your theme is using overflow:hidden
+Content placed inside sticky scene block will behave in a similar way as CSS position:sticky , if your theme is using overflow:hidden which breaks the behavior of position:sticky, then there is an option to use Javascript pinning to pin the block to the scene

-2. Fixed Viewport Block
+2. Fixed Scene Block

-Fixes the contents of the block to the viewport and uses CSS clip path to clip the bottom or top of the container to make it look as if it is being revealed by scrolling
+Fixes the contents of the block to the scene and uses CSS clip path to clip the bottom or top of the container to make it look as if it is being revealed by scrolling

-Content inside fixed viewport block is aligned to the center and the common use case is to animate the autoAlpha
+Content inside fixed scene block is aligned to the center and the common use case is to animate the autoAlpha property on it to show and hide it on scroll.